 Ohio connection: Birth

-Although he published several novels, including Poor White (1920) and Many Marriages (1923), his most famous work is Winesburg, Ohio, a picture of life in a typical Midwestern town, as seen through the eyes of its inhabitants.
-Anderson also published two collections of short stories, The Triumph of the Egg (1921) and Horses and Men (1923), as well as two autobiographical works, A Story Teller’s Story (1924) and Tar: A Midwest Childhood (1926).
+Anderson’s first novel, Windy McPherson’s Son, was published in 1916.
+Although he published more than 25 books that included both fiction and nonfiction, his most famous work is Winesburg, Ohio (1919) a novel about life in a typical Midwestern town as seen through the eyes of its inhabitants.
+The novel had great influence on other writers including Ernest Hemingway and William Faulkner.
+Anderson also published two collections of short stories, The Triumph of the Egg (1921) and Horses and Men (1923).
+He published two poetry collections, Mid-American Chants (1918) and A New Testament (1927) as well as autobiographical works, A Story Teller’s Story (1924) and Tar: A Midwest Childhood (1926).
 Sherwood Anderson’s Memoirs (1942) and Letters of Sherwood Anderson (1953) were published posthumously.
-Anderson had three children with his wife Cornelia, and was later married three more times.

 Recipient of the Dial Award, 1921.